Comcast/Porrtal/libs/porrtal/README.md

 The [@porrtal libraries](https://www.npmjs.com/search?q=%40porrtal) can be found on npmjs.com.

-The porrtal libraries that start with "a-user" and "r-user" provide (optional) support for authentication and authorization in porrtal applications.
+The porrtal `user` libraries (libraries that start with the prefix "a-user" and "r-user") provide (optional) support for authentication and authorization in porrtal applications.

 The "a-user" libraries support Angular porrtal applications.